-I cook most nights for my husband, Longe, and I. We have a baby on the way in July, so dinnertime is going to look a little different soon!
+I cook most nights for my husband and me.
+We have a baby on the way in July, so dinnertime is going to look a little different soon!

 I’ve been racking my brain in preparation of how to spend less time cooking and more time with each other and the new baby.
 Here’s what I’ve come up with!